Other Household Waste

 The safe way to dispose of potentially hazardous household chemicals is at a Household Chemical CleanOut event.
 CleanOut is a free service for the safe disposal of a range of household chemicals that could cause harm to human health and the environment if they are not disposed of correctly.

-CleanOut events are held at locations throughout NSW on specified dates throughout the year.
-A full list of what can be taken to a Cleanout event and conditions of use are available on the EPA's website.
+CleanOut events are held at locations throughout NSW.
+A full list of what can be taken to a Cleanout event and conditions of use are available on the CleanOut website.

 The following items require specialist recycling services to recover the metals and chemicals they contain: